firesurfer/rclcs/README.md

 # rclcs

 __WARNING__ : The rcl api and the generated message types did change recently and I couldn't adapt yet.
 You will be able to compile everything but you will run into segfaults while execution!
 These are usually some easy fixes by adapting the methods called in the rcl.
+Also support for windows is more than buggy at the moment!
+(Feel free to get it running)

-A C# wrapper for [ROS2](https://github.com/ros2).
+__rclcs__ is C# wrapper for [ROS2](https://github.com/ros2).
 It is designed to provide an interface similar to the rclcpp.
 The idea behind the wrapper is to reproduce the ros message as a C# struct with the same memory layout as their C counterparts.
 So the messages (structs) can directly be passed to the `rcl` without any conversions.
 For easier usage these structs are wrapped into classes so you don't have the inconvenience of memory handling.